therealPaulPlay/accountBackendBoilerplate/readme.md

 Finally, run the project using ```node server.js```.

 ### What makes this template / boilerplate special
-This is the most simplistic form of a functional account backend with proper registration, longins, authentication ("bearer") tokens and password resets via email.
+This is the most simplistic form of a functional account backend with proper registration, logins, authentication ("bearer") tokens and password resets via email.

 ### Endpoint documentation
 1. POST /accounts/register - Used to register new accounts